 Section 2b.
 Co-located Atmospheric and Chemical Measurements (Volunteers please contribute).

 The ground-based vertical profiles within basins studied during AQUARIUS must adequately resolve both the intra-basin and inter-basin chemical and meteorological properties and transport processes.
-It is therefore critical that the vertical profiles collected during the AQUARIUS field study need to have as much meteorological instrumentation be collocated with air chemistry observations as possible.
+It is therefore critical that the vertical profiles collected during the AQUARIUS field study include collocated meteorological and atmospheric chemistry instrumentation as much as possible.
 The coupled atmospheric and chemical variability, meteorological and chemical exchanges, vertical mixing processes, and vertical profiles of meteorological and chemical species must be adequately resolved in both time and space such that the detailed relationships between meteorological and chemical processes can be determined.
 This approach will also allow mass budgets of basin air masses to be accurately determined.
 Obviously, some difficult choices about which regions get sampled and which are not sampled by both meteorological and air chemistry instrumentation will need to be made as the location, scope, and size of the AQUARIUS study is finalized.

 Section 2c.
 Basin Vertical Profiling Instrumentation (Volunteers please contribute and list and describe your vertical profiling instruments Oldroyd, Holmes, DeWekker, Hoch, Stutz, Simpson)